blackXploit-404/SimpleX-Weather/README.md

 3. Wait for the weather information to be displayed.

 ## Project Structure
-weather-app/ │ ├── index.html ├── style.css ├── script.js └── favicon.ico
+weather-app/ │ ├── index.html ├── style.css ├── script.js └── cloudy.png as favicon

 ## API